calaldees/blog/plywoodShelveSystem/computerShelves.md

 The overhang from the 65cm can be cut for shelve runners

 Not a cm of the ply sheet is wasted! - will need separate doors though

+### SCART

+All computers connect via standard SCART RGB with cables from https://www.retrocomputershack.com/

+SCART Coupler for each shelf

+IEC power to UK Plug for each shelf